sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

-Effect: While sustained, a 1 meter radius sphere of light surrounds you and blocks attacks and objects from entering.
+Effect: While sustained, a 1 meter radius sphere of light surrounds you and blocks attacks, creatures, and objects from entering (but not exiting).
 When an attack from outside the sphere hits a creature inside the sphere, the sphere takes the damage instead, though the defender can still dodge the attack.
 For every point of damage the sphere takes, you lose 1 portion of primeval essence.
 If the sphere takes more than 20 damage from a single attack, it breaks, the remainder of the damage is dealt to the defender, and One-stretch Golden Light Gu takes 2d6 damage as backlash.
 The sphere does not block sonic damage.

 ### Shimmer Gu
 *Rank 2 Concealment*